Streaming and recording a conference

 - From the streaming provider, obtain an address to which the video stream will be sent.

-When using the Administrator interface (or a legacy Infinity Connect client), use the following settings:
+When using the Administrator interface, use the following settings:

 - Protocol: RTMP